 With the study.
 The chain depreciated 20 percent of the building cost over 15 years and 25 percent over five years.
 For all 10 buildings, the total taxes deferred over a cumulative five-year period exceed $700,000.
 Now, the owners have $700,000 they can use to run the business, pay off debt, or invest.

-Our team includes accountants and CPAs with cost segregation experience that can evaluate and discuss your situation.
+Our accountants and CPAs work with cost segregation specialists that will help you evaluate your situation.